 I would also like to remind council that this development site has been evaluated previously for residential housing rental in the workshop and subsequent report completed in 2004 and documented in 'Comparative Evaluation of Potential Resident Housing Sites in Whistler' - attached.
 This report identified this site would be appropriate for townhouse rental properties and a site maximum of 5 units.
 The current proposal is far exceeding this recommendation which was made by a host of personnel including municipal staff, WHA staff, Environmental professionals, Civil Engineers and Resort planners.
 To build something that is such high density in a neighborhood that consists of primarily low-density zoning and buildings is not 'sensitive to the surrounding environment' nor does it consider the "...locational characteristics..." of the neighborhood as per your guidelines documented in 'Guidelines for Evaluating Private Sector rezoning Proposals for Employee Housing' as attached.
 Privacy With such a dense development being proposed, the residents of Nancy Greene Drive are concerned about the significant reduction in privacy, especially those in Building A and H of Fitzsimmons Walk.
-Persons on Nancy Greene Drive purchased and choose to live where they do with the understanding that on the 7104 Nancy Greene Drive site, there would be single family home or something comparable built as per the zoning.
-I believe that the council is not using their best judgement in considering a 4 story building (parkade that is above Fitzsimmons walk elevation, plus 3 stories of residential) and the impact on my quality of life and privacy as a neighbor to such a development.
+Persons on Nancy Greene Drive purchased and choose to live where they do with the understanding that on the 7104 Nancy Greene Drive site, there would be a single family home or something comparable built as per the zoning.
+I believe that the council is not using their best judgement in considering a 4-story building (parkade that is above Fitzsimmons walk elevation, plus 3 stories of residential) and the impact on my quality of life and privacy as a neighbor to such a development.
 This proposal would mean that everyone in this building will be overlooking my property, I no longer have any privacy on my patio or balcony.
-The developer may be proposing a vegetation buffer, but it will take over 10 years for this to grow in.
+The developer may be proposing a "green" buffer, but it will take over 10 years for this to grow in and will not remedy the sheer impact of the overly dense development on the neighboring community.
 This is not acceptable.
 Please take the time to really consider what is being proposed here.
-The high density proposal, while helping to fulfil the mayors task force of finding more bed units, will only create significant issues for the future.
-The council must reject this proposal and ask the developer to consider a smaller development on this site.
-Sincerely, Robert Lee Cc: RMOW General Manager of Resort Experience Cc: RMOW Planning Department Director of Planning - Mike Kirkegaard Senior Planner - Roman Licko Planner - Stephanie Johnson Attachments:
+This very high-density proposal, while helping to fulfil the mayor's task force of finding more bed units, will only create significant issues for the future.
+It would create a precedent that will undoubtedly not only impact the overall development of Whistler which the long-time residents and City Council have been so careful about for decades.
+The council must reject this proposal and ask the developer to consider a smaller and much more reasonable and appropriate development on this site which would already go a long way in creating more residential units for the community, anything beyond that is just motivated by pure profiteering and should not be allowed at the expense of the public good.
+Best Regards,

+Director, W2 Investment Group Limited

+Cc: RMOW General Manager of Resort Experience

+Cc: RMOW Planning Department

+Director of Planning - Mike Kirkegaard Senior Planner - Roman Licko Planner - Stephanie Johnson

+Attachments: